Garlic

 South USDA Planting Zones: 10a–11b

-Visit the U.S. National Arboretum for an Exact USDA Planting Zone Map.
+Visit the U.S. National Arboretum for an exact USDA Planting Zone Map.

 Planting Map